The Expedition Trip Notes provide detailed information and background for the Adventure Consultants Everest Expedition.

 Sophie works for AC in the capacity of our Medical Advisor, as well as having been our Expedition Doctor at Everest Base Camp in 2014, 2017 and 2018.
 She is an experienced emergency physician, currently based at the Royal Perth Hospital in Australia.
 Originally from the United Kingdom, Sophie has a passion for the outdoors and has trekked, travelled, dived and worked in remote high altitude locations around the world.

 Sarah Macnab, Base Camp Chef

 Sarah is a talented chef who has amassed over 30 years experience in the food and hospitality industry around the world, from overseeing cruise ship catering in Antarctica, the Arctic and throughout the Pacific, to ski resorts, fine dining restaurants, coffee roasting, teaching and consulting.
 Sarah has also established and run successful businesses in New Zealand, where her coffee roasting skills are renowned!
-She joined AC as our Everest Base Camp Chef in 2014 and we are excited to have her back again this year, leading our talented Sherpa kitchen staff catering to our climbing teams, expedition staff and visiting trekking teams.
+She joined AC as our Everest Base Camp Chef in 2014 and we were excited to have her back again in 2019, leading our talented Sherpa kitchen staff catering to our climbing teams, expedition staff and visiting trekking teams.